Sign up for emergency notifications or update your information:

 Why should I receive emergency notifications by text message?

 Text messages are one of the fastest and most reliable way to send a message during an emergency or disaster when telecommunications networks are overloaded with calls and data.
-However, text messages can still fail sometimes, so we recommend that you set up alternative notification pathways, such as the Everbridge app or a phone (voice) number.
+However, text messages can still fail sometimes, so we recommend that you set up alternative notification pathways, such as the Everbridge app.

 What is the benefit of the Everbridge app?